Thailand, Thailand: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the right kind.
-The majority of adapters on sale are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A, B, C and O. Check that you pick the right type.
+A lot of adapters available online are just plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most countries.

 August